-Experiential food and beverage curator that encourages the history and foodie curious to explore like a tourist and eat and drink like a tastemaker.
+Experiential food and beverage curator, Andrea D. Meriwether encourages the history and foodie-curious to explore like a tourist and eat and drink like a tastemaker.

 As a long time resident, Meriwether has lived in Louisville for 30 years and serves on Louisville Tourism’s Black Tourism Advisory Council.
-Her goal is to bring a diverse, millennial entrepreneur perspective to tourism that pays homage to the Black Louisville narrative.
-Using my voice and talent to participate in the economic development of the city she calls home.
+Her goal is to bring a diverse, millennial entrepreneur perspective to tourism that pays homage to the Black Louisville narrative while using her voice and talent to participate in the economic development of the city she calls home.
 Here are a few of her top must-visit spots in and around the area.

-My favorite place to visit was Shirley Maes, I'm a foodie and her culinary is the closest to my grandmothers expression of homemade, fresh, southern , community inspired dining.
+1. Shirley Mae's - As a foodie and Shirley Mae's culinary is the closest to your grandmothers expression of homemade, fresh, southern , community inspired dining.
 Its also historically located in what was formerly a slave settlement area in Louisville.
 When you visit, be sure to check out the impressive celebrity wall —there is a picture of Joe Louis serving his whiskey to patrons!

 1. E&S Art Gallery - America’s oldest and largest African-American owned and operated fine art and custom framing gallery.

 2. Shirley Mae's Cafe - The best soul food and southern cuisine around.